CodingGagan/markdown_test/troubleshooting/troubleshoot-install.md

 ### Unable to connect to a cluster

-You may encounter the following screen if the Kubecost UI is unable to connect with a live Kubecost server.
+You may encounter the following screen if the nOps UI is unable to connect with a live nOps server.

 ![No clusters found](/images/no-cluster.png)